NiKrause/shade-agent-template/README.md

 - Update the `docker:image` and `docker:push` scripts within your `package.json` file to match your repo path.

-- Configure your `.env.local.development` file with the following:
+- Configure your `.env..development.local` file with the following:
   - Your NEAR account ID.
   - The corresponding private key.
   - Set the contract ID to your account ID prefixed with `contract.` (the contract account will be created during deployment, you should not create this before).